Geomartins007/Zomato-Capstone-Project/README.md

 The EDA findings are summerized below;

-- 1. The maximium transaction records come fro India, US, UK, and Brazil
+- 1. The maximium transaction records come fro India, US, UK, and Brazil.
+- 2. Maximium transaction come from New Delhi City (India).